-Construction of the Red River Structure for Plan B would result in direct and indirect impacts to approximately 13 acres of aquatic (riverine) habitat; a decrease of one acre from the No Action Alternative.
-Direct impacts from filling and excavation would total approximately four acres, and indirect impacts from channel abandonment would total approximately nine acres.
+Construction of the Red River Structure for Plan B would result in direct and indirect impacts to approximately 12.9 acres of aquatic (riverine) habitat along 0.8 mile of the river; a decrease of 1.1 acre from the No Action Alternative.
+Direct impacts from filling and excavation at the Red River Structure would total approximately four acres, and indirect impacts from channel abandonment would total approximately nine acres.

-Construction of the Wild Rice River Structure for Plan B would result in direct and indirect impacts to approximately eight acres of aquatic (riverine) habitat; a decrease of four acres from the No Action Alternative.
-Direct impacts from filling and excavation would total approximately 2.5 acres and indirect impacts from channel abandonment would total approximately 5.5 acres.
+Construction of the Wild Rice River Structure for Plan B would result in direct and indirect impacts to approximately 7.8 acres of aquatic (riverine) habitat along 0.6 mile of the river; a decrease of 3.2 acres from the No Action Alternative.
+Direct impacts from filling and excavation at the Wild Rice Structure would total approximately 2.5 acres and indirect impacts from channel abandonment would total approximately 5.5 acres.